kagawagao/teto-tool/README.md

 - languages: languages
 - include_files: files extention, if you do not set it, it will find all the files under the path_src
 - i18n_helper: a symbol to mark the string which should be translated, like: i18n('xxxx')
+- default_data: default data, it can be an object or a file path

 ## Which repository can be used?